Global State of

 Switching to safer nicotine products could be a life-saving intervention for millions of people currently using high-risk tobacco products like combustible cigarettes.

-On November 14, GSTHR published The Global State of Tobacco Harm Reduction 2024: A Situation Report.
-The fourth in our series of biennial reports, this publication uses the latest evidence and new data projections to assess the current global tobacco harm reduction situation as well as its potential to rapidly reduce tobacco-related disease and mortality.
+The Global State of Tobacco Harm Reduction 2024: A Situation Report was published in November 2024.
+Our fourth biennial report uses the latest evidence and new data projections to assess the current global THR situation as well as its potential to rapidly reduce tobacco-related disease and mortality.

 A Situation Report